Canada orders rail restrictions to reduce wildfire risk

-OTTAWA (Reuters) -Canada on Sunday ordered rail transport restrictions for areas where there is a high wildfire risk in both British Columbia and nationally after a blaze wiped out the town of Lytton and killed two people earlier this month.
+OTTAWA (Reuters) -Canada on Sunday ordered rail transport restrictions for areas where there is a high wildfire risk after a blaze wiped out the town of Lytton, British Columbia, and killed two people earlier this month.

-The order will require both the Canadian National Railway (CN) and Canadian Pacific Railway (CP) to take precautions to protect against wildfires, including reducing train speeds, according to a transport ministry statement.
+The order will require both Canadian National Railway Co and Canadian Pacific Railway Ltd to take precautions against wildfires, including reducing train speeds, according to a Transport Ministry statement.

 The order “will put in place interim measures while the department works with railway companies to incorporate these fire risk reduction measures on a permanent basis,” the ministry said.

-CP said the company will comply with the new directive.
-CN did not immediately respond to a request for comment.
+CP said the company would comply with the directive, while CN said it would continue to strictly follow protocols and regulations when operating.

-The Lytton blaze erupted after the town broke Canada’s more than 80-year-old heat record with a 49.6 Celsius (121.3 Fahrenheit) temperature.
+The Lytton blaze erupted after the town broke Canada’s more than 80-year-old heat record with a 49.6-degree C (121.3 F) temperature.
 There are 297 wildfires burning in British Columbia, an increase of 97 in two days, according to official data.

 Nationally, trains will have to run at reduced speeds when there is extreme fire risk and when the outdoor temperature is high.
 CN and CP will also be required to come up with a fire risk mitigation plan and consult with indigenous communities about fire hazards.

-Already the recent spate of fires had disrupted shipments of goods in and out of the port of Vancouver.
+The recent spate of fires had already disrupted shipments of goods in and out of the port of Vancouver.

-Reporting by Steve Scherer; Additional reporting by Anirudh Saligrama in Bengaluru; Editing by Peter Graff and Lisa Shumaker
+Reporting by Steve Scherer; Additional reporting by Anirudh Saligrama in Bengaluru; Editing by Lisa Shumaker and Peter Cooney

 Our Standards: The Thomson Reuters Trust Principles.